-Under the Camp Lejeune Families Act of 2012, the VA is providing free health care for the following health conditions to the affected veterans.
+Under the Camp Lejeune Families Act of 2012, the VA provides the affected veterans free health care for the following health conditions.
 For the affected family members of the service members, VA reimburses the out-of-the-pocket expenses, if any, apart from what is covered by their health care plans.

 - Breast cancer